mem48/geocompr/main.md

 mapview             185
 rmapshaper          143

-## R's spatial history
+## The history of R-spatial

-There are many benefits of using recent packages such as **sf**, with the caveat that they are generally less stable than mature packages such as its predecessor, the **sp**-package.
+There are many benefits of using recent spatial packages such as **sf**, as advocated in this book.

-The saying "if you live on the cutting edge you risk getting hurt" captures this well, meaning that older packages may be more appropriate for applications requiring stability and backwards-compatibility with other mature packages.
+However it is also important to be aware of the history of R's spatial capabilities: many functions, use-cases and teaching material are contained in older packages.
-Another reason for knowing about the history of geocomputation with R is that there is a wealth of functions, use-cases and teaching material written using older packages in R's spatial ecosystem, which can still be useful today if you know where to look.
+These can still be useful today, provided you know where to look.

-The beginnings of spatial capabilities in R are closely connected with its predecessor - the S language [@bivand_implementing_2000].
+R's spatial capabilities originated in early spatial packages in the S language [@bivand_implementing_2000].
 The 1990s saw the development of numerous S scripts and a handful of packages for spatial statistics.
-By the year 2000, there were already R packages for performing various tasks, including "point pattern analysis, geostatistics, exploratory spatial data analysis and spatial econometrics", as described in an [article](http://www.geocomputation.org/2000/GC009/Gc009.htm) presented at the GeoComputation2000 conference [@bivand_open_2000].
+R packages arose from these and by 2000 there were R packages for various spatial methods "point pattern analysis, geostatistics, exploratory spatial data analysis and spatial econometrics", according to an [article](http://www.geocomputation.org/2000/GC009/Gc009.htm) presented at GeoComputation2000  [@bivand_open_2000]
-Some of these, including **spatial**, **sgeostat** and **splancs**, can still be downloaded as R packages [@rowlingson_splancs:_1993; @rowlingson_splancs:_2017;@venables_modern_2002; @university_sgeostat:_2016].
+Some of these, notably **spatial**, **sgeostat** and **splancs** are still available on CRAN [@rowlingson_splancs:_1993; @rowlingson_splancs:_2017;@venables_modern_2002; @university_sgeostat:_2016].

-Volume 1/2 of R News (the predecessor of The R Journal) contained an overview of spatial statistical software in R at the time, much of which was based on previous code written for S/S-PLUS [@ripley_spatial_2001].
+A subsequent article in R News (the predecessor of [The R Journal](https://journal.r-project.org/)) contained an overview of spatial statistical software in R at the time, much of which was based on previous code written for S/S-PLUS [@ripley_spatial_2001].
 This overview described packages for spatial smoothing and interpolation (e.g., **akima**, **spatial**, **sgeostat** and **geoR**) and point pattern analysis [**splancs** and **spatstat**; @akima_akima:_2016; @rowlingson_splancs:_2017; @jr_geor:_2016].
 <!-- there is something wrong with the citation: Jr and Diggle 2016 (@jr_geor:_2016)-->
 While all these are still available on CRAN, **spatstat** stands out among them, as it remains dominant in the field of spatial point pattern analysis [@baddeley_spatial_2015].